Meeting-Baas/sdk-generator/DEVELOPMENT.md

 ## MPC Tools Generation

 The SDK includes an automatic MPC tool generation system that creates Claude Plugin (MPC) tools from SDK methods.
-Here's how it works:
+These tools are now included by default in the package and can be accessed via the `/tools` export path.

-### How MPC Tools Are Generated
+### How MPC Tools Are Generated and Distributed

 1. **Template-Based Generation**: The SDK uses example templates in `src/tools-generator/example-tool-templates.ts` to inform the tool generation process.